Seth Lewis (judge): Biography

 Lewis was the son of Ethan Lewis and Sybil Parmelee, and was said to have been born in Massachusetts.
 He was brought to the lower Mississippi River valley by his parents in about 1774.
 The family was originally from Connecticut and settled along the Big Black River.
 Descendants represented that they had come to Mississippi as part of the Lyman colony.
 The parents died of illness shortly after arrival, and the surviving children relocated to Iberville on Bayou Manchac, or to Plaquemines, under the guardianship of their oldest brother Daniel Lewis, who then drowned in the Mississippi River while traveling to New Orleans on business.

 The surviving orphaned children were then apparently on their own, with Seth Lewis doing whatever work he could find to survive, including a stint as a tanner and shoemaker, "until the year 1790, when being in Nashville, he contracted a friendship with Andrew Jackson and Col. Josiah Love, who persuaded him to study law."
 From 1790 to 1793 Lewis read law with Josiah Love in Nashville.
 Love had the largest law practice in Nashville and frequently partnered with Andrew Jackson and Howell Tatum, and following his death in 1793, Jackson "apparently assumed much of Love's practice."
 Lewis was admitted to practice in various Tennessee courts beginning in 1795.
+Seth Lewis appears frequently in the accounts of Andrew Jackson's store in Nashville in 1795.

 In 1793 Lewis married 19-year-old Nancy Hardeman, one of the 15 children of Mary Perkins and Thomas Hardeman of Williamson County.
 One of his sisters, Sarah Lewis, married U.S. Army officer Isaac Guion.
 One of his brothers, Archibald Lewis, became "presiding judge of the Court of Common Pleas of Adams County, Mississippi."
 Another sister, Lavinia, married late in life to Natchez planter Robert Ford.

 In 1796, along with Robert Weakley, Lewis represented Davidson County in the first session of the Tennessee House of Representatives.
 In 1798 he was admitted to the federal bar of Tennessee.